Yuliang-Zou/tf_fcn/README.md

 ## Pre-trained model

+`mkdir model`

-We use a ImageNet pre-trained model to initialize the network, please download the npy file [here](https://drive.google.com/file/d/0B2SnTpv8L4iLRTFZb0FWenRJTlU/view?usp=sharing)
+We use a ImageNet pre-trained model to initialize the network, please download the npy file [here](https://drive.google.com/file/d/0B2SnTpv8L4iLRTFZb0FWenRJTlU/view?usp=sharing) and put it under the `model` folder.

 ## How to train